 Insulin Tolerance Test

 Insulin tolerance tests were performed in high fat fed mice at 24 weeks of age.
 The day prior to the test, body composition was determined via EchoMRI (Echo MRI1100, Houston, TX) and lean mass values were used to calculate insulin dose (1 U/kg of lean mass; Humulin R-100, Lilly, U.S.A).
 On the day of the test, fasting blood glucose concentrations were determined following a 6 hr fast, after which mice received an intraperitoneal injection of insulin.
-Blood glucose was monitored over a two hour period post-injection (One Touch Ultra2 hand-held glucometer, LifeScan Europe, Zug, Switzerland).
+Blood glucose was monitored over a two-hour period post-injection (One Touch Ultra2 hand-held glucometer, LifeScan Europe, Zug, Switzerland).

 Body Composition and Indirect Calorimetry